zzhangjii/learning-library/workshops/microservices-mysql/StudentGuide.md

     ![](images/studentguide/Picture10.png)

-- Open Windows Explorer and navigate you where you downloaded the Git executable.
+- Open Windows Explorer and navigate to where you downloaded the Git executable.
 Double click on the Git executable to start the install process.

     ![](images/studentguide/Picture11.png)